 In reality, Regulation CF and the seed investment that the middle class has access to has five inherent flaws, which I outline below:

-- Only c and d class options (all the good investments are taken) – the large investors that can get the voting rights, board seats, and class A shares (with voting rights) are in the better deals.
+the large investors that can get the voting rights, board seats, and class A shares (with voting rights) are in the better deals.
 The public is getting the bottom of the barrel, the companies that all the real educated investors passed on.
 That even the worst VC companies said no too.

-- Limited tax benefits for the average investor – what are your taxable benefits?
+what are your taxable benefits?
 Probably slim to none, these companies aren’t structured to shield capital gains, pass on losses to investors or anything similar.
 These seed investments don’t even get a quarterly investment check.
 The concept of return of capital is nonexistent.

-- No value add opportunities – do you know why startups or entrepreneurs partnered with certain investors of funds?
+do you know why startups or entrepreneurs partnered with certain investors of funds?
 Access, access to key people, companies, other founders and more.
 Unless you have that value add, you aren’t going to get that value to add in return.

 Don’t be fooled by the allure of massive upside returns.
 Any seasoned investor knows that the preservation of capital is the key to long term success.
 For example, one investment of five making a 5x return (the best you are going to get as an easily diluted seed investor with no leverage), simply makes you whole again.
 The odds of having one out of five companies you invest in have a solid investment return is probably optimistic in itself.
 What about inflation?
 Simply making yourself whole again in the best case scenario is a waste of energy and investment dollars.

 “In this world you’re either growing or you’re dying so get in motion and grow.”

 For the same time frame and research expenses, you could have found a great mutual fund or asset management firm with significantly more upside.
 What’s 8% compounded annually for 5 years?
 A lot more than a small chance of returning your initial capital.